stackpress/.github/profile/README.md

 on AWS wrong.
 Cloud services are built on top of other cloud services or combine two or more services together in order to charge more for the use of that service.
-Then services are created on top of these cloud service derrivatives by 3rd parties and charge even more.
+Then services are created on top of these cloud service derrivatives by 3rd parties charge even more.
 Web development is exponentially harder today and bares the huge risk of learning time and death months later.
 A library designed to temporarily shim web components in 2013 beat native web components today due to